Lyon fire Aouar warning to Arsenal as they claim reported €35m offer is too low | Goal.com

 Lyon fire Aouar warning to Arsenal as they claim reported €35m offer is too low

-However, the Gunners have seen their initial approach turned down, and as it stands, Aouar will line up for Lyon against Lorient in Ligue 1 on Sunday afternoon.
+However, it would appear that offer would be rejected and, as it stands, Aouar will line up for Lyon against Lorient in Ligue 1 on Sunday afternoon.

-Aulas confirmed that Arsenal's offer failed to match the club's €60 million (£55m/$70m) valuation of the 22-year-old via social media, telling his followers on Twitter: "There will be very few departures.
-For Houssem, Arsenal is too far from his value.
+Aulas confirmed that the reported figure failed to match the club's valuation - thought to be €60 million (£55m/$70m) - of the 22-year-old and posted on Twitter: "There will be very few departures.
+For Houssem, Arsenal are too far from his value.

-"We are counting on him to play a great game in Lorient and lead Lyon in the Champions League next year."
+"We are counting on him to play a great game in Lorient and lead Lyon into the Champions League next year."

 Transferts : Houssem Aouar (OL) d'accord avec Arsenal - @OL :il y aura très peu de départs: pour Houssem Arsenal est bcp trop éloigné de sa valeur: on compte sur lui pour faire un grand match à Lorient et mener l’OL en CL l’année prochaine 👍 https://t.co/8SUKIHLcLJ— Jean-Michel AULAS (@JM_Aulas) September 26, 2020